-&lt;sup>488 Proposal from Baspetrol SAC to PeruPetro to operate Blocks III and IV of the Peruvian North-West, 27 May 2014 (C-11).
+496 Proposal from Baspetrol SAC to PeruPetro to operate Blocks III and IV of the Peruvian North-West, 27 May 2014 (C-11).

-&lt;sup>489 See PeruPetro's Rules and Procedures for the Direct Negotiation of Contracts (CLA-44).
+497 See PeruPetro's Rules and Procedures for the Direct Negotiation of Contracts (CLA-44); see also, Gold Reserve v.
+Venezuela, ¶¶ 367-369 (CLA-31).

-conduct and Amorrortu's loss than the link that the tribunal in Lemire found to be sufficient.
+link between Peru's conduct and Amorrortu's loss than the link that the tribunal in Lemire found to be sufficient.

-B. PERU'S ACTIONS ARE THE PROXIMATE AND FORESEEABLE CAUSE OF AMORRORTU'S LOSS

-357. In this case, there is no question that in the absence of corruption, Baspetrol would have completed the Direct Negotiation Process and would have executed the contracts to operate Blocks III and IV.
+B. PERU'S ACTIONS ARE THE PROXIMATE AND FORESEEABLE CAUSE OF AMORRORTU'S LOSS have completed the Direct Negotiation Process and would have executed the contracts to operate